Addiction Brain Mechanism

 Focus: These therapies use real-time data on physiological functions to help individuals learn to control bodily processes.

-Mechanism: By teaching individuals to regulate physiological responses, these therapies can influence stress-related brain activity, improving emotional and physical self-regulation.
+Mechanism: These therapies can influence stress-related brain activity by teaching individuals to regulate physiological responses and improving emotional and physical self-regulation.

 Psychological therapies for addiction target the underlying cognitive, emotional, and behavioral aspects of the disorder.
 By retraining the brain’s reward pathways, improving emotional regulation, and enhancing coping strategies, these therapies support recovery and help rewire brain mechanisms disrupted by addiction.